|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 1 x fast boat "Meteorit"

-As a result of the German–Soviet Commercial Agreement of 1940, the two countries had agreed to send 26 ships, including four armed merchant cruisers, but only the Komet was selected to make the passage.
+As a result of the German–Soviet Commercial Agreement of 1940, the two countries agreed to send 26 ships, including four armed merchant cruisers via the Northern Sea Route, but only the Komet was selected to make the passage.
 Equipped with a specially strengthened bow and a propeller suitable for navigating through ice.

-During mid-October, off Lamutrik Island Komet and met Orion and Kulmerland and held a conference on strategy, deciding to work together, concentrating on the New Zealand to Panama passage.
+On October 20, 1940 off Lamutrik Island Komet rendezvous with Orion and supply ship Kulmerland and held a conference on strategy, deciding to work together, concentrating on the area between New Zealand to Panama.
 They decided on Japanese disguises, Komet assuming the identity of "Manyo Maru" (or Manio Maru).
 Orion poses as "Mayebashi Maru".
 Supply ship Kulmerland poses as "Tokio Maru".

-In early November, Komet resupplied and refueled in Japan.
-On November 27, 1940 with Orion, participated in the sinking of Holmwood and RMS Rangitane.
+On November 27, 1940 the pair sink Holmwood and RMS Rangitane.

-Returning from the mission, Komet then sailed through the West and East Pacific, around Cape Horn and north through the Atlantic, returning to Cherbourg, France then onto Hamburg on November 30, 1941 after a voyage of 516 days and about 100,000 nautical miles.
+Returning from the mission, Komet then sailed through the West and East Pacific, around Cape Horn and north through the Atlantic, returning to Cherbourg then onto Hamburg arriving November 30, 1941 after a voyage of 516 days and about 100,000 nautical miles.

 70m / 229'